So You're Thinking About Hosting a Con...

 Beast Bingo at least twice during the con is expected/anticipated; once each day is better.
 This type of fundraising really helps bring money in for the charity.

-Several panels would be good – “B&B topic” panels, writing workshops, stamping workshops, calligraphy workshops, sign language workshops, and similar activities have filled our con schedules in recent years.
+B&B topic panels and discussion, writing workshops, different kinds of games, assorted crafts, and similar activities have filled our con schedules in recent years.

 We have begun activities in recent years that have almost become traditions – pajama parties, Pin the Dangly Bit, White Stuff, zine readings.
 Be creative.
 Try to keep within the B&B “spirit” and plan activities which will allow fans to celebrate why they have come together.
 It need not be complicated, just fun!
-Try to keep each of the activities no longer than one hour.
+Try to keep each of the activities no longer than an hour.

 The banquet evening can really drag on if not planned well.
 Keep the entertainment short if you have it – a song or two, a music video or two, plus your candle-lighting ceremony.